The Power Of Philanthletics

 I believe in the power of love (philanthropy) and sweat (athletics) to make the world a better place – especially as a tool for youth, who often don’t have the resources, network or confidence to effect change.
 Using our own muscle and hearts to activate hope and change is constructive on many levels, ranging from personal empowerment to global improvement.

-As an ultra marathoner and endurance cyclist myself, I’ve experienced the incredible feeling of sweating with thousands of strangers to build children’s hospitals, fund cancer research, improve education, promote social integration for the disabled, empower women, protect our planet, and fight HIV/AIDS.
+As an endurance athlete myself, I’ve experienced the incredible feeling of sweating with thousands of strangers to build children’s hospitals, fund cancer research, improve education, promote social integration for the disabled, empower women, protect our planet, and fight HIV/AIDS.
 As a CEO, I’ve seen thousands of young people transformed and empowered by sweating for good for causes that shape their world and future.
-As a mother, I’ve watched my own two sons develop compassion and confidence through challenging, team building experiences stemming from involvement in charitable athletics.
+As a mother, I’ve watched my own two sons develop compassion and confidence through challenging, team building experiences stemming from involvement with Positive Tracks and other charitable athletic endeavors.

-The personal gains of giving back through athletics are many.
+The personal gains of “sweating for good” are many.
 The process of setting and reaching an athletic goal cultivates empathy, physical health, goal setting, perseverance, and self efficacy.
 Physical training demands struggle, effort and optimism.
 Building a team teaches leadership, guts and organization.
 Helping a cause takes compassion, human connection and problem solving.

 If we can help ONE kid this much, imagine how we could impact an entire generation!
 Imagine what our world would look like with a million more active, passionate sweat-for-gooders in it!
 When something this powerful comes to focus, it needs a name.
 At Positive Tracks, we call it Philanthletics: Philanthropy + Athletics = Philanthletics.
 Where giving back meets going the extra mile.

 Please be in touch.